dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

  * Next, divide the message into 16-byte blocks.
 The last block might be shorter.
  * Read each block as a little-endian number.
- * Prepend a 0x01 byte beyond the number of octets.
-For a 16-byte block this is equivalent to adding 2^128 to the number.
-XXX - this is because the number is in big-endian form?
+ * Prepend a 0x01 byte to the sequence of octets.

 ```cryptol
     // pad all the blocks uniformly (we'll handle the final block later)